Agency Bill vs Direct Bill Accounting for MGAs and Wholesalers

 • Difficulty explaining balances at close

 Agency bill and direct bill require different accounting treatment, even when they exist side by side.
+Using the same accounting logic for both models leads to errors and manual reconciliation.

-How Premium Accounting Supports Both Billing Models
+How Insurance Accounting Systems Support Both Billing Models

 Premium Accounting is designed to handle both agency bill and direct bill workflows natively.